 Why are women and people with a cervix under 25 not invited?

 This is because changes in the young cervix are normal.
 If they were thought to be abnormal this could lead to unnecessary treatment which could have consequences for women's childbearing.
 Any abnormal changes can be easily picked up and treated from the age of 25.
 Rarely, younger women and people with a cervix experience symptoms such as unexpected bleeding or bleeding after intercourse.
 In this case they should see their GP for advice.

 Why are women and people with a cervix over 65 not invited?

 Women and people with a cervix aged 65 and over, who have had three consecutive negative results, are taken out of the call recall system.
 The natural history and progression of cervical cancer means it is highly unlikely that such women will go on to develop the disease.
 Women and people with a cervix aged 65 and over who have never had a test are entitled to one.

 What about women and people with a cervix who are not sexually active?

 The NHS Cervical Screening Programme invites all women and people with a cervix between the ages of 25 and 64 for cervical screening.
-But if they has never been sexually active with a man, then the research evidence shows that her chance of developing cervical cancer is very low indeed.
+But if they have never been sexually active with a man, then the research evidence shows that their chance of developing cervical cancer is very low indeed.
 We do not say no risk, only very low risk.
 In these circumstances, a woman might choose to decline the invitation for cervical screening on this occasion.
 If a woman or person with a cervix is not currently sexually active but has had male partners in the past, then we would recommend that they continue with screening.